Constitution of Pylyp Orlyk: Preamble

-The preamble briefly discusses Cossack history, their Khazar origin myth, the rise of the Zaporizhian Sich and its downfall when after under Bohdan Khmelnytsky it rebelled against the Polish-Lithuanian Commonwealth and ended up serving Imperial Russia.
+The preamble briefly discusses Cossack history, their Khazar and Roxolani origin mythos, the rise of the Zaporizhian Sich and its downfall when after under Bohdan Khmelnytsky it rebelled against the Polish-Lithuanian Commonwealth and ended up serving Imperial Russia.
 According to the introduction, using all available means, Moscow limited and nullified rights and freedoms of the Zaporizhian Host and eventually subjugated the free Cossack nation.
 Ivan Mazepa's politics and alliance with Charles XII of Sweden are explained as logical and inevitable, mandated by the need to free the homeland.
-The independence of the new state from Russia is given as the primary goal of the Bendery Constitution.
+The independence of the new state from Russia is given as the primary goal of the Bender Constitution.

-Articles 1 - 5
+Articles 1–5

-Articles 1-3 dealt with general Ukrainian affairs.
+Articles 1–3 dealt with general Ukrainian affairs.
 They proclaimed the Eastern Orthodox faith to be the faith of Ukraine, and to further the independence from Moscow, the Kyiv Patriarchate must acquire the direct subordination to the Apostolic Capital of Constantinople.
-The residence of people professing other faiths, especially Judaism, must be forbidden.
+The residence of people proselytizing other faiths, such as Catholicism, Islam and Judaism, must be forbidden.
 The Sluch River was designated as the boundary between Ukraine and Poland.
 The articles also recognized the need for an anti-Russian alliance between Ukraine and the Crimean Khanate.

-Articles 4-5 reflected the interests of the Zaporozhian Cossacks, who constituted the overwhelming majority of the Bendery emigration.
+Articles 4–5 reflected the interests of the Zaporozhian Cossacks, who constituted the overwhelming majority of the Bender emigration.
 The Hetman was obligated: